essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 Go to :menuselection:`View --> Select -->`
 |mActionSelect| :guilabel:`Select single feature`.

 8. After selecting all the clustered occurrences, right click to occurrence layer.
-Select :guilabel:`Properties` and  open |mActionUnselectAttributes| `Attribute Table`.
+Select :guilabel:`Properties` and  open |mActionUnselectAttributes| :guilabel:`Attribute Table`.

 Remember the selected occurrences and remove it in the ``CSV`` file by using either a text editor or a spreadsheet application.

 .. image:: images/occurrence_selected.png
    :align: center